-Ethos is the property that determines our moral conduct.

 5. A person lacking self-mastery can have knowledge, but not an active knowledge that they are paying attention to.

 6. Now, if we understand what was meant by Aristotle, then we can either conceive that the will of a person is completely dependent on that person's own will or that person's reluctance to do anything.
-Videlicet, they choose to do what they desire to do or not to do.
+Videlicet, that person chooses to do what that person desires to do or not to do.

 7. Not everyone who stands firm on the basis of a rational and even correct decision has self-mastery emphasised Aristotle.